samjsnn/Image-Training-NN/README.md

-The goal of this project is aimed at training a neural network on images using Fourier-based and Skip-connection-based neural network architectures.
+The goal of this project is to train a neural network to recreate an input image.
+The approach involved using a NN architecture called the Fourier model, which extends a SkipConn base model to capture general and periodic features in the input data.
+The model is trained over multiple epochs with each epoch iterating through batches of the dataset, updating the model parameters through backpropagation.

+Throughout training, images of the model's output are saved at regular intervals, allowing for a visual representation of how the model evolves over time.
+The resulting images are then compiled into a video using ffmpeg.

 SkipConn: Skip connections help mitigate the vanishing gradient problem and facilitate training of deeper networks.
 This model will directly learn from the pixel values of the image.
 While the skip connections provide a form of shortcut for the gradients and allow for better information flow, the model will noticaebly struggle to capture periodic patterns or intricate details without extensive training or additional layers.